Kubernetes Gateway API

 Resource Attachment and Scaling

 Resources can be attached to a Gateway to customize it.
 However, most Kubernetes resources do not currently support attaching directly to a Gateway, but they can be attached to the corresponding generated Deployment and Service instead.
-This is easily done because both of these resources are generated with name <gateway name>-<gateway class name> and with a label gateway.networking.k8s.io/gateway-name: <gateway name>.
+This is easily done because the resources are generated with well-known labels (gateway.networking.k8s.io/gateway-name: <gateway name>) and names:

 For example, to deploy a Gateway with a HorizontalPodAutoscaler and PodDisruptionBudget: